 - App testing: After developing an app, it is tested to see if it is ready for launch.
 The potential costs here can be between $5,000 and $10,000.

 - App maintenance: Every app needs maintenance and updates to function correctly.
 A survey suggests that proper support will cost around $5,000-$10,000 after one year of the launch.
+Here’s is a detail guide on how much does it cost to maintain an app.

 Additionally, apps also require a marketing budget to ensure that they acquire some users.
 The budget, however, will depend upon the strategy you adopt.